Getting Started with the AWS SDK for .NET

 (Required) Microsoft Visual Studio 2010 or later

-The following procedure describes how to install AWS SDK for .NET.
+The following procedure describes how to install the AWS Tools for Windows, which contains the AWS SDK for .NET.

 Go to http://aws.amazon.com/sdkfornet.
 Click the Download button in the upper right corner of the page.
 Your browser will prompt you to save the install file.